RoisinBr/Business_Network/README.md

 username: tim.smith@gmail.com
 password: trees

-Then head to Member Offers or Network to see existing features.
+Then head to Member Offers or Network to see existing features for logged in members or Members and Member Benefits for all users.
 Other features under development.

 ## Description